Classicism and Conversion: We go beyond the surface scares and explore the deeper meaning behind Candyman

 In Candyman (directed by Bernard Rose), based on the story “The Forbidden” written by Clive Barker, Graduate student Helen is forming a thesis based around urban legends and seeks to be the final word in its rooting.
 Her research leads her into impoverished neighbors, where she learns of the Candyman and his all too real presence within the community.

-Side Note: In this video, the cast and director discuss the Candyman Mythos, alongside Clive Barkers, who talks of his inspiration behind the short story:
+Side Note: In this video, the cast and director discuss the Candyman Mythos, alongside Clive Barker, who talks of his inspiration behind the short story:

 What Makes ‘Candyman’ Scary?